rybak/VanillaWithFlake/README.md

 - Zombies attack Horses and turn them into Zombie Horses (same as villagers) *(and/or)* Horses stuck by lightning turn into Zombie Horses
 - Wither Skeletons wielding bows use Arrows of Withering (not possible due to [MC-106133](https://bugs.mojang.com/browse/MC-106133), currently the arrow is always on fire instead)
 - [Phantoms only appear to the player they are attacking](https://www.reddit.com/r/minecraftsuggestions/comments/a6vrua/only_the_players_who_havent_slept_can_see_hear/)

+### Loot Tables
+- Horses and Donkeys drop Raw Horse and Raw Donkey, respectively
+- - Raw Horse and Raw Donkey could just be renamed Raw Mutton, and Cooked Horse/Donkey can be dropped if killed while on fire, however Furnaces cannot rename items, so cooking Horse/Donkey would just result in Mutton

 ### GUI
 - Visual Shulkerbox contents tooltip